 Rule 13bis.7

-The national law of certain States requires that references to deposited microorganisms or other biological material furnished under Rule 13bis.3(a) be included in the description (PCT Applicant’s Guide, Volume I/B, Annex L).
-Where such a State is designated and indications are presented on a separate sheet such as Form PCT/RO/134 (which may be prepared using the PCT-EASY software), that sheet should be numbered as a sheet of the description, but this matter is not considered by the International Authority.
+The national law of certain States requires that references to deposited microorganisms or other biological material furnished under Rule 13bis.3(a) be included in the description (see the PCT Applicant’s Guide, Volume I, Annex L).
+Where such a State is designated and indications are presented on a separate sheet such as Form PCT/RO/134 (which may be prepared using the PCT-SAFE software), that sheet should be numbered as a sheet of the description, but this matter is not considered by the International Authority.

 Requirements as to the Language of Sheets Containing References to Deposited Microorganisms or Other Biological Material